stickyvalentine/stickyvalentine.github.io/_posts/2018-11-18-start-a-jekyll-site.md

  * It supports Markdown and Liquid.
  * You can do most of your work with just Emacs and Git.
  * It has a low barrier to entry.
- * GitHub will host your page for free.
+ * GitHub will host your site for free.
  * Static pages are cool.

 #### **First**, install Jekyll